Star Tonight

-Star Tonight, an American television anthology series, aired on ABC from February 3, 1955, to August 1956.
+Star Tonight is an American television anthology series, aired on ABC from February 3, 1955, to August 9, 1956.
 It consisted of 80 total episodes, 30 from 1955 and 50 from 1956.
 Each episode was a self-contained story, usually adapted from famous plays, short-stories or novels by some of the writers of the day.

+Format

+Episodes featured "rising young actors and actresses in their first starring roles", and performers with more experience had supporting parts. the pairing of little-know actors with more established professionals was similar to that of Hollywood Screen Test.

+Playwrights whose works were presented on Star Tonight included Josefina Niggli.

+Production

 Harry Herrmann produced the program, which replaced So You Want to Lead a Band.
-It was sponsored by the Brillo Manufacturing Company.
+It was sponsored by the Brillo Manufacturing Company and originated from WABC-TV in New York City.
+The program was broadcast from 9 to 9:30 p.m.
+Eastern Time on Thursdays.
+Chester Hadley wrote for the series.